-Appendix x A - Cost Share Information 73 Appendix x B - Sample Cost Share Calculation for Blended Cost Share Percentage 78 • • x C - Waiver Requests: Foreign Entity Participation as the Prime Recipient and Perfor 1.
-Waiver for Foreign Entity Participation as the Prime Recipient 80 2.
-Waiver for Performance of Work in the United States 81 Appendix x D - Data Management Plan 82
+Appendix C - Waiver Requests: Foreign Entity Participation as the Prime Recipient and Performance of Work in the Unite he United States74 1.
+Waiver for Foreign Entity Participation as the Prime Recipient 74 2.
+Waiver for Performance of Work in the United States 74 Appendix D - Data Management Plan76